idptools/goose/docs/sequence_optimization.rst

 Using the SequenceOptimizer
 ==============================

-GOOSE's ``SequenceOptimizer`` is a flexible tool for designing protein sequences that match user-defined target value.
+GOOSE's ``SequenceOptimizer`` is a flexible tool for designing protein sequences that match user-defined target values.
 It uses stochastic optimization with adaptive scaling to explore sequence space and minimize the difference between calculated and target property values.
-You can simultaneously optimize towards arbitrary numbers of properties with individual weights, tolerances, and constraint types.
+You can simultaneously optimize toward arbitrary numbers of properties with individual weights, tolerances, and constraint types.

 **IMPORTANT NOTE PLEASE READ**: GOOSE is an IDR design tool. **HOWEVER**, when using SequenceOptimizer, you can design anything you want.
 Thus, sequences are not guaranteed to be predicted to be disordered unless you specify the ``FractionDisorder`` property.